RanLIUaca/MHCpBT/README.md

 We set the non-informative prior distributions as the default settings for users: $\boldsymbol{\gamma}$ and $\boldsymbol{\eta_j}$ are two vector whose entries are all one. $\boldsymbol{\mu_0}$ is a zero vector, and $\boldsymbol{\Sigma_0}$ is a diagonal matrix, $10\boldsymbol{I}$. $\alpha_0$ and $T_0$ are both set to one.

 ## Input
-data1: an array whose elements are strings representing the peptide sequences.
+* data1: an array whose elements are strings representing the peptide sequences.
 Each element of the array must have the same length.
-Y: a numeric vector representing the binding scores of the peptides in data1.
+* Y: a numeric vector representing the binding scores of the peptides in data1.
 The length of Y must be equal to the length of data1.
-motif_len: an integer representing the length of the binding motif.
+* motif_len: an integer representing the length of the binding motif.
 This is a required input.
-dict: a named character vector containing the amino acid letters and their corresponding codes.
-The default value is c(A=1,C=2,D=3,E=4,F=5,G=6,H=7,I=8,K=9,L=10,M=11,N=12,P=13,Q=14,R=15,S=16,T=17,V=18,W=19,Y=20).
+* dict: a named character vector containing the amino acid letters and their corresponding codes.
-burn_in: an integer representing the number of iterations to discard as burn-in.
+* burn_in: an integer representing the number of iterations to discard as burn-in.
 The default value is 2000.
-end_times: an integer representing the total number of iterations to run the Gibbs sampler.
+* end_times: an integer representing the total number of iterations to run the Gibbs sampler.
 The default value is 3000.
-result_path: a character string representing the directory where the results will be stored.
+* result_path: a character string representing the directory where the results will be stored.
 The default value is "./".
-only_get_func: a logical value that specifies if only the functions for getting the results should be returned.
+* only_get_func: a logical value that specifies if only the functions for getting the results should be returned.
 The default value is FALSE.

 ## Usage
 The main function in MHCpBT is threshold_gibbs, which estimates the MHC-peptide binding threshold using Gibbs sampling.